Stem Cell Treatment

-Adult stem cells: These stem cells are found in small groups in most adult tissues, such as bone marrow or fat.
-Unlike embryonic stem cells, adult stem cells have a more limited developmental ability when it comes to becoming other cell types.
+Adult stem cells: These stem cells are found in small numbers in most adult tissues, such as bone marrow or fat.
+Compared with embryonic stem cells, adult stem cells have a more limited ability to give rise to various cells of the body.

-It was common knowledge among researchers that adult stem cells could create only similar types of cells.
-But recently, this thinking has changed.
-For example, researchers used to think that stem cells from bone marrow could only develop into blood cells.
+Until recently, researchers thought adult stem cells could create only similar types of cells.
+For instance, researchers thought that stem cells residing in the bone marrow could give rise only to blood cells.

 What is stem cell therapy (regenerative medicine) and how does it work?

-Additionally, stem cells can be injected intra-articularly to promote cartilage and soft tissue regeneration in arthritis patients.
-For certain disease states, stem cells can also be used via intravenous infusion.
+The specialized cells can then be implanted into a person.
+For instance, stem cells can be injected intraarticularly to help regenerate cartilage and soft tissue in patients with arthritis.
+For certain disease states, stem cells can also be given through intravenous infusion.

 At Buffalo Regenerative Medicine, we are committed to the well-being of our patients throughout the greater Buffalo, NY area.
 We believe in the incredible potential of stem cell treatment to help address many difficult conditions; while in many ways we are still learning to unlock the possibilities of stem cells, in others we are already using them to change lives for the better.